TITLE 8 SOCIAL SERVICES

 A. ISD's primary mission is to relieve, minimize or eliminate poverty and to make available certain services for eligible low-income individuals and families through statewide programs of financial assistance, food assistance, and employment assistance and training services.

-B. Human dignity and client rights: HSD has a commitment to respect for human dignity.
+B. Human dignity and client rights: HCA has a commitment to respect for human dignity.
 Therefore, all programs are administered in a manner respectful of the dignity and personal privacy and rights of program beneficiaries.
 Discrimination based on personal judgments of a client's behavior, social status, religion, race, cultural patterns, personality, political beliefs, color, handicap or sex, is a violation of the law and a violation of ISD policy.

-8.100.100.10 CATEGORIES OF ASSISTANCE: Each assistance program in which eligibility is determined under ISD2 (HSD’s automated eligibility system), the department’s eligibility and payment determination and issuance system is referred to as a category of assistance.
+8.100.100.10 CATEGORIES OF ASSISTANCE: Each assistance program in which eligibility is determined under ISD2 (HCA’s automated eligibility system), the HCA’s eligibility and payment determination and issuance system is referred to as a category of assistance.
 A two-digit number is assigned to each category indicating the program of assistance.
 Following is a list of categories, program titles to which they refer, and the type of assistance provided under each.
 This listing is for informational purposes only.

 Category